Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: EasyUQ and neural networks

 Following the literature, we consider four techniques for the direct generation of conditional predictive distributions that do not use neural networks, namely, a semiparametric variant of the distributional forest technique \cite{Duan2020, Schlosser2019}, generalized additive models for location, scale and shape (GAMLSS, \cite{Stasinopoulos2007}), Gaussian process (GP) regression \cite{Rasmussen2005}, and natural gradient boosting (NGBoost, \cite{Duan2020}).
 We adopt the exact implementation choices of \cite{Duan2020} for these techniques, which in some cases involve smoothing.
 Except for NGBoost, scores for the Year dataset are unavailable (NA), in part, because methods fail to be computationally feasible for a dataset of this size.

 The remaining methods considered in Table \ref{tab:LogS_ML} are based on neural networks, and we adopt the network architectures proposed by Hernandez-Lobato and Adams \cite{HernandezLobato2015} and Gal and Ghahramani \cite{Gal2016}.
 Specifically, we use the ReLU nonlinearity and either a single or two hidden layers, containing 50 hidden units for the smaller datasets, and 100 hidden units for the larger Protein and Year datasets.
 To tune the network hyperparameters, namely, the regularization parameter $\lambda$ and the batch size, we use grid search.
 Thus, the nested hyperparameter selection in the Smooth EasyUQ Algorithm \ref{alg:NN} finds a best combination of $\lambda$, the batch size, $\nu$, and $h$ by optimizing the mean $\LogS$.
 Our intent is to compare EasyUQ and Smooth EasyUQ to state of the art methods for uncertainty quantification from machine learning, namely, Monte Carlo (MC) Dropout \cite{Gal2016} and Deep Ensembles \cite{Lakshminarayanan2017}, which perform uncertainty quantification directly within the workflow of neural network fitting.
-Furthermore, these methods are input-based, that is, they require access to, and operate on, the original covariate or feature vector.
-In contrast, EasyUQ and the Single Gausian technique operate on the basis of the final model output only, and so can be applied without the original, potentially high-dimensional covariate or feature vector being available.
+Furthermore, these methods are input-based, i.e., they require access to, and operate on, the original covariate or feature vector.
 As seen in the table, the dimensionality of the input space in the benchmark problems varies between 4 and 90.

+In contrast, EasyUQ, CP, and the Single Gausian technique operate on the basis of the final model output only, and so can be applied without the original, potentially high-dimensional covariate or feature vector being available.
+For CP we adapt our previously described implementation with further refined splits into training (57.6\%), calibration (14.4\%), validation (18\%), and test (10\%) sets.
+Smooth CP uses the respective variant of Algorithm \ref{alg:NN}.
+An intermediary role between input-based and output-based methods is assumed by the recently developed Laplace approach \cite{Immer2021, Ritter2018}, which leverages scalable Laplace approximations based on weights of the trained network.
+For our numerical experiments we use the \texttt{laplace} software library for PyTorch \cite{Daxberger2021}.